mdekstrand/cs533-web/assignments/A3/index.md

 ### Income — US Census

 We are going to get *income* data from the US Census Bureau.
-See [Using the Census](../../resources/tutorials/UsingTheCensus.ipynb) for an introdution to working with this data.
+See [Using the Census](../../resources/tutorials/UsingTheCensus.ipynb) for an introduction to working with this data.

 The in-class exercise on September 30 will give you practice with census data.